haithcockce/learning-stuff/training/c/intro-to-c.md

 - Because the types define the amount of bytes used to represent the values, the sizes are static and remain unchanged.
 Likewise, the limits of the values are dependent on how many bits can be used to represent that number.
 For example, `char` is typically a single byte and can thus only represent 0 to 255 (unsigned) or -128 to 127 (signed)
 - _Overflow_ / _Underflow_ when modifications to the values hit a limit and wrap around to the other limit.

    - Overflow example: An unsigned char has an upper limit of 255, represented as 11111111.
 Adding 1 to this would cause the number to overflow to 00000000.
-Without the limits, the number would equal 100000000, but this requires 9 bit to represent the value.
+Without the limits, the number would equal 100000000, but this requires 9 bits to represent the value.
 The additional 1 is dropped due to the limitations.
-   - Underflow example: similarly, with an unsigned char whose value is 00000000, if 1 is subtracted from it, this would cause the value to become 11111111
+   - Underflow example: similarly, with an unsigned char whose value is 00000000, if 1 is subtracted from it, this would cause the value to become 11111111.
+If the number is unsigned, then the number wraps from 0 to 255 via subtraction.
+This is underflow.

+- _Truncation_ occurs when a value is cast to a type that has fewer bits to represent it.
+On casting, the value changes based on the bits available and what what you cast from and to.

+   - Casting a decimal number (like `float` or `double`) to a whole number type (like `int` or `long`) will drop the decimal and nothing more if the new type can represent the the value.
+   - For most other casts (such as `int` to `char` or similar), the most significant (left-most) bits are dropped and the least significant (right-most) bits are kept in the conversion.

 ## Pointers